Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/ChannelUpstreamPullStrategy"

-Re-exports all named exports from the "effect/ChannelUpstreamPullStrategy" module as "ChannelUpstreamPullStrategy".
+Re-exports all named exports from the "effect/ChannelUpstreamPullStrategy" module as `ChannelUpstreamPullStrategy`.

 **Signature**